 About Healthy Kids

-Healthy Kids Thunder Bay supports the delivery of health and community services for an estimated 1200 children and their families in four priority neighbourhoods in Thunder Bay.
-The Healthy Kids Sites provide trusted locations within each neighbourhood where programs and services are available for residents.
+Healthy Kids Thunder Bay actively supports the well-being of approximately 1200 children and their families across four priority neighbourhoods in Thunder Bay.
+The designated Healthy Kids Sites serve as trusted hubs within each neighborhood, offering accessible programs and services for residents.

-Healthy Kids Thunder Bay is a collaborative of community partners working together to improve children’s health.
-It brings together residents and community partners to provide evidence-informed programming around physical activity, nutrition, smoking prevention and cessation, mental health, and other topics identified by participants.
-This unique collaboration will contribute to shaping healthier children and families within our City by strengthening the knowledge, skills, and abilities of families in these neighbourhoods to engage in healthy-living strategies and access community services.
+As a collaborative effort, Healthy Kids Thunder Bay brings together community partners to enhance children’s health.
+Through evidence-informed programming, the initiative addresses various topics, including physical activity, nutrition, smoking prevention and cessation, and mental health, among others, as identified by participants.
+This unique collaboration aims to foster healthier children and families in our city by empowering residents and community partners to build knowledge, skills, and abilities in engaging with healthy-living strategies and accessing essential community services.

 Healthy Kids Coordinator